Permanence properties of $F$-injectivity: Introduction

 \subsection{Acknowledgments}

 We are grateful to Florian Enescu, Mihai Fulger, Mitsuyasu Hashimoto, Jack Jeffries, J\'anos Koll\'ar, Linquan Ma, Lance Edward Miller, Thomas Polstra, Karl Schwede, Kazuma Shimomoto, Kevin Tucker, and Farrah Yhee for helpful discussions.
 We would especially like to thank Melvin Hochster for insightful conversations and comments on early drafts of this paper.
+We are grateful to Farrah Yhee for pointing out the reference \cite{Ngu12}.
 The second author would also like to thank his advisor Mircea Musta\c{t}\u{a} for his constant support and encouragement.
+We thank the referees for their careful reading of the paper and helpful comments.